Settling your child in at the setting

 Sneaking off if your child is happily playing may seem like a good idea but in the longer term it can cause quite a few problems.
 When parents leave, we ask them to say goodbye to their child and explain that they will be coming back, and when.
 Having a ‘goodbye’ routine lets your child know that you are going, but they can be confident that you will always come back.

 We do not believe that leaving a child to cry will help them to settle any quicker.
 We believe that a child’s distress will prevent them from learning and gaining the best from the setting.

 - We reserve the right not to accept a child into the setting without a parent or carer if the child finds it distressing to be left.
 This is especially the case with very young children.

 - We make clear to families from the outset that they will be welcome and supported in the setting for as long as it takes to settle their child there.

-- For further information or advice please speak to Linda or Becky.
+- For further information or advice please speak to Jaimee or Becky.